pixyzehn/MediumMenu/README.md

 ## Description

-MedimuMenu is really similar to real Medium for iOS's menu.
+MediumMenu is really similar to menu of real Medium for iOS.

 ## Install